nuxeo-sandbox/builder-maven-nuxeo/README.md

-# builder-go
+# builder-maven-nuxeo

-This is the base image used in the Jenkins X platform to build golang project.
-It contains golang build tools.
+This is the base image used in the Jenkins X platform to build Nuxeo